kumuluz/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-consumer/README.md

 # KumuluzEE Kafka &mdash; consume Kafka messages

-> Develop a REST service that produces Kafka messages to selected topic
+> Develop a REST service that consumes Kafka messages of selected topic

 The objective of this sample is to show how to consume Kafka messages.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom